-I never intend Bankers Anonymous as a “How to invest” site, but B$A readers may safely approach The Intelligent Investor as a “How Not to Invest,” a more profitable set of rules in the long run, in my opinion.
+I never intend Bankers Anonymous as a “How to invest” site,1 but B$A readers may safely approach The Intelligent Investor as a “How Not to Invest” site, a more profitable set of rules in the long run, in my opinion.
 I prefer The Intelligent Investor to any modern investment book I’ve ever read, and I recommend it as inoculation against the investment advice crap that fills up bookstores, television, and the interwebs.

 My professed ignorance is real, but The Intelligent Investor reminds me of why it’s best that I have no opinion.
-Benjamin Graham’s quick answer would be that security selection is investing, rather than speculating, only if you have an idea about the value of the company you invest in.
-The company’s true value, in turn, would depend on knowing something about the cash flows which may be reasonably expected to accrue to the business you’re buying.
-Approximately 0.01% of the people asking my opinion about a particular stock have sought to value a company’s cash flows before making their purchase, or before asking my opinion.
+Benjamin Graham’s quick answer would be that security selection 2 is investing – rather than speculating – only if you have an idea about the value of the company you invest in.
+The company’s true value, in turn, would depend on knowing something about the cash flows which may be reasonably expected3 to accrue to the business you’re buying.
+Approximately 0.01% of the people4 asking my opinion about a particular stock have sought to value a company’s cash flows5 before making their purchase, or before asking my opinion.
 So what my acquaintance really is asking me is whether I prefer red or black at the Roulette wheel, or whether I hit or stay on 16 when the blackjack dealer is showing a 5.
-Frankly, I have no opinion, but it’s usually impolite to add that I’m pretty sure the house is going to win against you in the long run.
+Frankly, I have no opinion, but it’s usually considered impolite to add that I’m pretty sure the house is going to win against you in the long run.
+So I try to stay quiet and mumbly.

 1. You can beat the market.